rvciosstudent/CIS2802013/Week 3 MyFaves Exercise/Homework.md

 12) Add Icon

-- Make sure you have added 2 images in Supporting Files folder for Universal Apps
+- Make sure you drag 2 images in Supporting Files folder for Universal Apps
   * 57x57 size for iPhone
   * 72x72 size for iPad
   I use http://pixlr.com to create images.
 Images can be .jpg files